FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 Sparkplug B defines several message types to handle different aspects of communication:

-- **NBIRTH**: Announced when a device initially connects to the system, detailing the metrics it will report.
+- **NBIRTH**: Sent by a node when it first connects to the system, announcing its presence and the metrics it will report.
+This type of message is published when an MQTT Sparkplug Out node or an EoN node connects to the broker.
-- **NDATA**: Sent periodically to provide updated values for the device's metrics.
+- **NDATA**: Periodically sent by a node to update the values of its metrics.
-- **NDEATH**: Indicates that a device has disconnected or is no longer available.
+- **NDEATH**: Indicates that an MQTT Sparkplug Out node or an EoN node has disconnected or is no longer available.
 - **NCMD**: Allows for sending commands to a device for remote control or configuration.
-- **DBIRTH**: Sent immediately upon deployment and connection to the MQTT broker, often used for dynamic configurations or updates.
+- **DBIRTH**: Sent by a device upon connection to the MQTT broker, usually for initial setup or updates.
-- **DDEATH**: Used to indicate that a device has been removed or is no longer available, complementing `NDEATH`.
+- **DDEATH**: Indicates that a device has been removed or is no longer available, complementing `NDEATH`.

 ### Key Components of a Sparkplug B Payload

-When dealing with Sparkplug B messages, such as `NBIRTH`, `NDATA`, `NDEATH`, `NCMD`, `DBIRTH`, `DDEATH`, and `DCMD`, the payloads include several key components.
+When dealing with Sparkplug B messages, such as `NBIRTH`, `NDATA`, `NDEATH`, `NCMD`, `DBIRTH`, `DDEATH` the payloads include several key components.

 - **Timestamp**: Every Sparkplug B payload includes a timestamp to record the exact time the data was captured.
 This is essential for understanding the timing and relevance of the data.
 - **Metrics**: Metrics are data points within the payload, crucial for `NBIRTH`, `NDATA`, `DBIRTH`, and `DDEATH`,  messages.
 Each metric includes:
   - **Name**: The identifier for the metric (e.g., "Temperature").
-  - **Alias**: A shorthand identifier to reduce the payload size.
+  - **Alias**: A shorthand identifier for metrics name to reduce the payload size.
   - **Timestamp**: The time when the metric was sampled or updated.
   - **Datatype**: The type of data (e.g., Integer, Float, String).
   - **Value**: The actual data being communicated.